Inschrijven op de nieuwsbrief

 On art as salvation in inhuman circumstances

 In the midst of the camp's hardships, these artists depicted their fellow prisoners and managed to create beauty in those circumstances.
 Brokken not only portrays life in the camp but also delves into the pre-war artist community in Bali and explores how the trauma from the camp continued to affect his parents' lives after the war.
-This impactful and beautifully illustrated book has been well-received and is nominated for the Boekenbon Literatuurprijs, the winner of which will be announced in November 2023.
+This impactful book, illustrated with work by Bonnet and the Hofkers, has been well-received and was longlisted for the Libris Geschiedenis Prijs and for the Boekenbon Literatuurprijs.

 Writer and poet Ellen Deckwitz's grandmother, who had Indonesian roots, was also held in Japanese internment camps.
 Following her grandmother's passing, Deckwitz realized she was the only family member who had learned her life story.
 Her poetry collection Hogere natuurkunde (Higher Physics, published by Pluim) emerged from conversations with individuals of Indonesian heritage.
 The collection combines elements of travel narratives, mythology, and testimonies.
 Deckwitz was awarded the E. du Perron Prize for this work, and it was acclaimed by publications like Trouw, de Standaard, and NRC as the best book of the year.